rexyim/notes/notes/nslookup.md

 > - Interactive
 > - non-interactive
 >
-> The interactive more is way more fun than the no
+> The interactive more is way more fun than the non-interactive one.
+Obviously, if you have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMDgxOTAyOF19
+eyJoaXN0b3J5IjpbLTEwNjQwMzE4NTFdfQ==
 -->